 Our processing of personal data

 We value our business relations and think that it is important to communicate with you in a time efficient and swift way.
 Our standards regarding quality and ethics are strict and we take care not to use the personal data that we collect in a way that might offense you or that exceeds the restrictions of the law.
 Therefore, we hope that you too agree that there is a good reason for us toll collect and save your personal data so that we can retain our business relation.
-The collection, storage and use of your personal data is called processing of personal data and may, according to the new General Data Protection Regulation in force from 25 May 2018, only be conducted on basis of certain specific legal grounds.
+The collection, storage and use of your personal data is called processing of personal data and may, according to the new General Data Protection Regulation, only be conducted on basis of certain specific legal grounds.

 The data that we save about you is used to identify you, contact you, and to fulfill any rights and obligations that we might have towards you or your company in an agreement.
 This data may also be used to evaluate, develop and improve our services, products and it-systems for our customs in general.
 We may send you information about our business, such as press releases and information about events of conferences that we arrange or partake in and contact you regarding our business relation or an agreement between us.

 If you are not comfortable with us processing your personal data there is more information about what rights you have and how you may exercise them under the headline “What rights do you have in regards to your personal data” below.

 - We save your name, address, telephone number and email-address as well as your title or your function at work.
 If you are a service provider providing services to us under an agreement we may also save information that relates to the engagement, such as your CV.
 We may also add information about you that we find in public registers or social media.